LatticeX-Foundation/Rosetta/example/zkp_resnet/README.md

 Zero Knowledge Proof (ZKP) is a powerful cryptographic primitive.
 And Rosetta has integrated some cutting-edge ZKP protocols, such as [Mystique](https://eprint.iacr.org/2021/730).
 So in this tutorial, we will show you how to use this functionality in Rosetta.

-> For historical reason, the name for the ZKP protocol in Rosetta is called `wolverine`.
+> For historical reason, the name for the ZKP protocol in Rosetta is called `mystique`.

 ## Compiling Rosetta with ZKP protocol enabled